Sodium cyclamate and cyclohexylamine - information sheet

 - the use of sodium cyclamate as a table-top sweetener

-- the use of cyclohexylamine as a boiler water additive in food processing facilities.
+- the use of CHA as a boiler water additive in food processing establishments.

-- According to information considered under the ERC Approach, sodium cyclamate and cyclohexylamine were identified as having low ecological exposure potential.
+- According to the information considered under the ERC Approach, these substances were identified as having low ecological exposure potential.

 Key health and ecological effects (hazard)

-- To inform the health effects characterization in this assessment, international reports of data on these substances were considered, including reviews by the Joint Food and Agriculture Organization of the United Nations/ World Health Organization Expert Committee on Food Additives, the International Agency for Research on Cancer and the European Scientific Committee on Food.
+- To help inform the health effects characterization in the screening assessment, international reports of data on these substances were considered, among other sources of information.
+This included assessments by the Joint Food and Agriculture Organization of the United Nations/World Health Organization Expert Committee on Food Additives, the International Agency for Research on Cancer and the European Scientific Committee on Food.

-- The European Commission has classified cyclohexylamine as a reproductive toxicant.
+- The European Commission has classified CHA as a reproductive toxicant.

 - There were limited health effects (hazard) data for sodium cyclamate; therefore, a comparative approach using data for a similar chemical, called read-across, was used for assessing potential health effects.

-- For sodium cyclamate and cyclohexylamine, the critical effects identified for characterizing the risk to human health are potential effects on the testes.
+- For sodium cyclamate and CHA, the critical effects identified for characterizing the risk to human health are potential effects on the testes.

-- According to information considered under the ERC Approach, sodium cyclamate and cyclohexylamine were identified as having low ecological hazard potential.
+- According to information considered under the ERC Approach, sodium cyclamate and CHA were identified as having low ecological hazard potential.

 Risk assessment outcomes

-- Based upon a comparison of levels to which Canadians may be exposed to sodium cyclamate and cyclohexylamine, and the levels associated with health effects, the risk to human health from these substances is considered to be low at levels of exposure considered in the assessment.
+- Based upon a comparison of levels to which Canadians may be exposed to sodium cyclamate and CHA, and the levels associated with health effects, the risk to human health from these substances is considered to be low.

-- As a result of the draft screening assessment, the Government is proposing that sodium cyclamate and cyclohexylamine are not harmful to human health or the environment at levels of exposure considered in the assessment.
+- The Government concluded that sodium cyclamate and CHA are not harmful to human health at levels of exposure considered in the assessment, and that they are not entering the environment at levels that are harmful.

-- Although sodium cyclamate and cyclohexylamine are not considered to be harmful to human health at levels of exposure considered in the assessment, these substances are considered to have a health effect of concern based on their potential to cause reproductive effects.
-Therefore, there may be a potential risk for human health if exposure to these substances were to increase.
+- Although CHA was not considered to be harmful to human health at levels of exposure considered in the assessment, this substance is considered to have a health effect of concern due to its potential to cause reproductive effects.
+There may be a concern if exposures were to increase.

-- Sodium cyclamate and cyclohexylamine may be found in products available to consumers.
+- Sodium cyclamate and CHA are found in products available to consumers.
 Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.

 - Sodium cyclamate should be used only on the advice of a physician when used as a table-top sweetener.